Instant Pot Lentil Soup

 - Add onions and sauté for 4 minutes.1 Vidalia onion, 1 purple onion

-- Add carrots, celery, garlic, salt and pepper and sauté for 3 minutes.4 carrots, 2 stalks celery, 1 teaspoon salt, 3 teaspoons garlic paste, 1/8 teaspoon pepper
+- Add carrots, celery, garlic, salt and pepper and sauté for 3 minutes.4 carrots, 2 stalks celery, 1 teaspoon salt, 3 teaspoons garlic paste, 1/8 teaspoon black pepper

 - Add lentils, broth, water, cumin, chili powder, red pepper flakes, thyme, bay leaves and tomato paste.32 ounces beef broth, 2 cups water, 1 teaspoon cumin powder, 1/4 teaspoon chili powder, 1 teaspoon red pepper flakes, 1 1/2 cups lentils, 1 teaspoon ground thyme, 2 bay leaves, 2 tablespoons tomato paste